Academic Honors Diploma

 GPA – GPAs must be calculated on an unweighted 4.0 scale.

-ACT and SAT score requirements – Students must have scores of 27 or higher on the ACT or 1280 or higher on the 2016 SAT or their equivalents on previous or future versions of the tests.
-The score for SAT was updated due to the new SAT exam.
-For students who took the SAT before March 1, 2016, concordance tables can be found here, and further information can be found on the College Board’s website.
+ACT and SAT score requirements – Students must have scores of 27 or higher on the ACT or 1280 or higher on the SAT or their equivalents on previous or future versions of the tests.
 The ACT writing and SAT essay sections are not included.
+Students can use a superscore on the ACT or SAT to meet the requirement scores.